MPLS Segment Routing, Part 1: The Theory (Beginner’s Guide)

 To define a block of labels, you state your starting label, and then the label block size.
 So for example, you might choose starting label 800000, and use a label block size of 9000.
 That gives you labels 800000 to 808999 to use for shortest path routing.

-THE LABEL BLOCK
+THE SRGB LABEL BLOCK

 There’s a name for this label block: it’s called the Segment Routing Global Block, or SRGB for short.

 The word “global” is massively misleading.
 It doesn’t mean that the labels have global significance.
-Instead, it means that these local labels are “advertised globally”, such that every router in the network is “globally aware” of the label block that R2 is using.

-The interesting thing about the SRGB, the Segment Routing Global Block, is that although it is only locally significant, there is nothing stopping you from individually configuring the same label block on each router in the network.
+There is nothing stopping you from individually configuring the same label block on each router in the network.

-That means that if you choose the same label block on every router, you can expect every single router to expect the same label for a particular Node SID.
-That’s very different to LDP, where the label is totally random at each hop.
-Plan your labels and Node SIDs right, and you’ll be able to look at a particular label and know exactly what it’s doing.
+That’s pretty cool for troubleshooting, right?
+It means that if you choose the same label block on every router, then every single router will expect the same label for a particular Node SID.
+If you plan your SRGB and your Node SIDs carefully, then you’ll be able to look at a particular label and know exactly what it’s doing.

 Funnily enough, when you look on the CLI, you’ll see that when R2 receives label 800405, it “swaps” it to label 800405 before it sends it to R3.
 Yep: it swaps it to the same label!
+This makes sense though, when you remember that a swap operation is really a combined pop and push operation.

 DIFFERENT LABEL BLOCKS ON DIFFERENT ROUTERS